It's Complicated poster

 The inciting incident occurs at 13 minutes when At their son's graduation party in New York, Jake flirts with Jane over drinks.
 They end up laughing together and sleeping together—Jane accidentally becomes "the other woman" to her own ex-husband, disrupting her stable, drama-free life..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Jane actively chooses to continue the affair with Jake despite knowing it's wrong.
+This illustrates the protagonist's commitment to Jane actively chooses to continue the affair with Jake despite knowing it's wrong.
 She meets him at a hotel, entering a secret relationship that goes against everything she's rebuilt.
 This is her conscious decision to re-enter Jake's world., moving from reaction to action.

 The Collapse moment at 90 minutes (74% through) represents the emotional nadir.
 Here, Adam discovers Jane's affair with Jake and walks away, heartbroken.
 Jane realizes she's destroyed the chance at real love for a fantasy.
 Her daughter also discovers the affair and is devastated, feeling betrayed.
-Everything falls apart—the "death" of her chance at genuine happiness., shows the protagonist at their lowest point.
+Everything falls apart—the "death" of her chance at genuine happiness., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 96 minutes initiates the final act resolution at 79% of the runtime.
 Jane ends things with Jake definitively, reclaiming her agency.
 She tells him she deserves better and won't be his escape.
 This clarity comes from integrating what Adam showed her (self-worth, authentic connection) with her own strength.
 She chooses herself., demonstrating the transformation achieved throughout the journey.